emax-77/Cycling-Club/README.md

 - Confirmation email is sent to the user after registration to club event.
 - contact template with 'contact us' form added to the project - sending email to the club admin.

-# To login both to pages and admin section: username: testadmin, password: 12django34

 # Technology Stack
 - Frontend: HTML, CSS, JavaScript
 - Backend: Django, Python